Srivalli13204/Data-Uploader-with-Email-reporting/README.md

 3) Emailing the summary as body text.
 4) Emailing subject will be Python Assignment - Pichika Parimala Durga Srivalli.
 5) Creating a GIT repository and pushing the code.
-6) After pusi=hing the code deploying on open source server.
+6) After pushing the code deploying on open source server.

 This web application collects user inputs(Excel/CSV)